mimbrown/yaxscript/README.md

 * Explicit: devs should never be surprised about what they are dealing with.
   * To this end, signals should be statically analyzable.
   This is required for the compiler, but is also helpful for the developer.
-  It should be possible for the developer to know, at the level of syntax highlighting, whether they are reading from/writing to a regular variable or a signal.
+  It should be possible for the developer to know, even at the level of *syntax highlighting*, whether they are reading from/writing to a regular variable or a signal.
   * Ideally, there should be *no surprise proxies* (I'm looking at you, Vue and Svelte).
   Deep reactivity should be achievable without resorting to proxies.